Manila ops say casino closures, lockdown to hit business

 Bloomberry Resorts Corp, promoter of the Solaire Resort and Casino in Manila, stated in its Monday filing – referring to previously-announced bans on inbound travel to the Philippines from certain areas affected by coronavirus: “Travel bans and risk of Covid-19 infection will reduce and adversely affect the volume of people coming to the Philippines and Metro Manila from China and other countries or areas which in turn will adversely affect the business of Bloomberry Resorts.”

-The management of the Okada Manila resort, a venue operated by Tiger Resort, Leisure and Entertainment Inc said that in addition to shutting the casino, it had decided to close – from March 13 to March 31 – its non-gaming facilities The Fountain, and its giant nightclub, Cove Manila.
+The management of the Okada Manila resort, a venue operated by Tiger Resort, Leisure and Entertainment Inc, said that in addition to shutting the casino, it had decided to close – from March 13 to March 31 – its non-gaming facilities The Fountain, and its nightclub, Cove Manila.
 The management said the move was “in support of the Philippine government’s directive to help prevent the spread of the Covid-19 virus”.
 Okada Manila is ultimately controlled by Japan’s Universal Entertainment Corp.

 The Okada Manila management added however: “While The Fountain shows are postponed and Cove Manila is closed for the time being,” all non-gaming operations in the property including the hotel were “ongoing” and everyone was “welcome to enjoy” the other attractions in the resort.